Note: This program ended as of June 30, 2017.

 Nevada law requires that borrowers who are in foreclosure be given the option to participate in mediation, so long as the property is owner-occupied.
 (Nev.
 Rev. Stat. § 107.086)

-In Nevada, most foreclosures are nonjudicial, which means the lender does not have to go through state court to get one.
-Instead, the lender initiates the foreclosure by recording a notice of default and election to sell in the county land records.
+In Nevada, most foreclosures are nonjudicial, which means the foreclosure does not have to go through state court.
+Instead, the trustee (a third party that manages the foreclosure process in Nevada) records a notice of default and election to sell in the county land records.
 (To learn more about the difference between judicial and nonjudicial foreclosure, and the procedures for each, see Will Your Foreclosure Take Place In or Out of Court?)

 To learn about the specific foreclosure laws in Nevada, see Summary of Nevada's Foreclosure Laws.

-The borrower and a lender's representative attend the hearing.
+The borrower (and borrower's attorney, if the borrower has hired one) and a lender's representative attend the hearing.
 The lender's representative must have the authority to modify the underlying loan.
 This ensures that the lender’s representative can evaluate the borrowers’ situation, determine if there is a loss mitigation option available, and approve it on the spot.
 As a result, borrowers can walk away from the mediation with a loan modification or another loss mitigation option.

 This is in contrast to other state mediation foreclosure programs, which are often not as successful -- probably because they don't require the same level of preparedness as the Nevada program.